andrew/ultimate-awesome/README.md

 - [awesome-scientific-image-analysis](https://github.com/epfl-center-for-imaging/awesome-scientific-image-analysis) - Scientific image analysis resources and software tools.
 - [awesome-geotechnics](https://github.com/FrancescaBurali/awesome-geotechnics) - :building_construction: Awesome list of Geotechnical Resources.
 - [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
 Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
 Perfect for beginn.
+- [awesome-elm-pltd](https://github.com/hayleigh-dot-dev/awesome-elm-pltd) - A showcase of awesome programming language projects and resources written in Elm.
 - [awesome-autism-tech](https://github.com/hbcondo/awesome-autism-tech) - A curated list of awesome technologies related to Autism Spectrum Disorder (ASD).
 - [awesome-javascript-data-science](https://github.com/hodovani/awesome-javascript-data-science) - Awesome JavaScript Data Science.
 - [evil-and-not-wholly-awesome-firefox](https://github.com/Hunter-Github/evil-and-not-wholly-awesome-firefox) - [deprecated since Mozilla turned evil] A list of resources for and about Mozilla Firefox.